bjssacademy/class-based-from-go/readme.md

 Much like we would do on a struct in Go when adding a field with a few subtle differences:

-- `private` keyword: this - not the capitalisation of the first letter - determines whether the property is private and not accessible outside of its own namespace.
+- `private` keyword: this, ***not*** the capitalisation of the first letter, determines whether the property is private and not accessible outside of its own namespace.
 Alternative is `public`.
 - `string`: the data type - in C# it goes *before* the property/variable name
 -  `Name`: the property/variable name
 - `{ get; set; }`: shorthand for defining a property with both a getter and setter